 A round loaf of crunchy bread has a rustic and comforting feel that’s perfect for tearing.
-Learn how to shape dough into a simple sourdough boule with this easy step-by-step shaping guide.
+Learn how to shape sourdough into a simple round boule with this easy step-by-step shaping guide.

 What is a Boule?